renakdup/simple-dic/README.md

 - [x] Add PSR11 interfaces in the Container.php.
 - [x] Add auto-wiring support for not bounded classes.
 - [x] Add resolved service storage (getting singleton).
-- [ ] Add ability to create new instances of service every time.
+- [x] Add ability to create new instances of service every time.
+- [x] Improve performance.
 - [ ] Fix deprecated `Use ReflectionParameter::getType() and the ReflectionType APIs should be used instead.` for PHP8
-- [ ] Improve performance.
+- [ ] Circular dependency protector.
 - [ ] Allow to set definitions via `__constructor`.
 - [ ] Bind $container instance by default.
 - [ ] Add supporting Code Driven IoC.